vidbina/vidbina.github.io/_posts/2016-06-26-outside-the-bubble.markdown

 title: Outside the bubble
 description: |
   The Brits voted for Brexit.
-The shared sentiment throughout a lot of the European continent that is well covered by western media outlets seems to be less or not supportive of Britain's decision and I'm just trying to put things into perspective.
+The shared sentiment throughout a lot of the European continent that is covered by western "progressive" media outlets seems to be less or not supportive of Britain's decision and I'm just trying to put things into perspective for myself.
 date:  2016-06-26 09:38:34 +0200
 type: opinion # for icon
 category: opinion # for url